-The quantity of materials in oversize boxes and volumes varies greatly making it difficult to estimate how many pages may be contained within each one.
+The amount of materials in oversize boxes and volumes varies greatly, making it difficult to estimate how many pages may be contained within each one.

 Explore the MHS website

-The MHS website offers several useful resources that contain digital reproductions and transcriptions of selected materials from our collections.
-Our Online Resources page offers organized access to these features, allowing you to browse by topic, time period, or format.
+The MHS website offers resources containing digital reproductions and transcriptions of selected materials from our collections.
+Our Online Resources page allows you to browse these features by topic, time period, or format.

 Working with the digital images and transcriptions of selected material from two of our most important collections, the Adams Family Papers and the Coolidge Collection of Thomas Jefferson Manuscripts can answer a number of potential research questions.